rhit-zhuy17/Micro-VPN/README.md

 When you connect to the VPN:
 1. All your internet traffic is encrypted and routed through the VPN server
 2. Your IP address will appear as the server's IP address to external services
-3. Your actual IP address (e.g., your Mac's IP) is hidden from websites and services
+3. Your actual IP address (e.g., your laptop's IP) is hidden from websites and services
 4. The server acts as a middleman, forwarding your traffic while maintaining privacy

 For example: